theorod93/multiView_manifoldLearning/README.md

   - multi-ISOMAP

 ## Simulations
-- Simulating data under various conditions/scenarios.
+Provides an R code that was used in simulating data under various conditions/scenarios.

 ## Examples
 Provides examples for all multi-view manifold learning algorithms.
-The examples presented are inspired by the Caltech7 dataset.
+The examples presented are based on exploring the Caltech7 dataset.

 ## Real Data